NatX223/Timeline-Project/README.md

 ### Farcaster

-Farcaster is the platform we ebuilt on - making a mini-app for farcaster users to easily discover, engage with and share timelines.
+Farcaster is the platform we built on - making a mini-app for farcaster users to easily discover, engage with and share timelines.
 The Neynar API was also instrumental in the project for fetching user profiles and casts.
 Below is a code snippet showing how the Neynar API was used
 ```typescript